 The XClarity Controller combines service processor functions, a video controller, and remote presence function in a single chip.
-To access the XClarity Controller remotely by using the XClarity Controller web interface, you must first log in.
+You must first log in using the XClarity Controller web interface to access the XClarity Controller remotely.
 This chapter describes the login procedures and the actions that you can perform from the XClarity Controller web interface.